iamericfletcher/awesome-r-learning-resources/readme.md

  <img src="https://user-images.githubusercontent.com/64165327/91648068-154ebc00-ea31-11ea-87ac-9aa3698bdbba.png" align="right" width="90">

- > Useful `R` learning resources and meant to help users from all skill levels and backgrounds deepen their understanding of `R`, resulting in a more knowledgable programming population that benefits everybody involved.
+ > Useful `R` learning resources meant to help users from all skill levels and backgrounds deepen their understanding of `R`, resulting in a more knowledgable programming population that benefits everybody involved.

 `R` is a programming language and environment for statistical computing and graphics.